twiddler/deputui/README.md

 $ make all
 ```

-This will build and install all three binaries:
+This will build and install three binaries:

-- `deputui` (all-in-one binary)
+- `deputui`
-- `deputui-pnpm` (fetching binary)
+- `deputui-pnpm`
-- `deputui-review` (TUI binary)
+- `deputui-review`

 ## Via flake.nix

-If you want to use this in an SSTv2 project that has a `flake.nix`, this is the minimal setup for having the binaries in your dev shell:
+If you want to use this in a project that has a `flake.nix`, this is the minimal setup for having the binaries in your dev shell:

 ```nix
 {